Heijingmei/Heijingmei.github.io/src/intro.md

 # Intro Page

-Hello everyone, this is Studio </i>Blue Hell<i>.
-I'm Shizumi(黑静美), who developes this webpage.(THanks for the)
+Hello everyone, this is our studio </i>Blue Hell<i>.
+I'm Shizumi(黑静美), who developes this webpage.(Thanks for the original program by Mr. Hope)

-Currently, the main members of the studio and the services we offer are:
+The main members of the studio and their are:

+Shizumi (web design)

-Hei Jingmei (Web Design) Qingjing (Healing Divination)
+Qingjing (Healing Tarot divination)

-If you have any needs, please contact Miss Qingjing via WeChat: BH_Qingjing.
+If you have any requirements or want to cooperate with us , please contact Qingjing via WeChat: BH_Qingjing.